birminghamurbanobservatory/admin-web-app/README.md

 1. It's worth committing any recent changes then incrementing the version number, e.g. with `npm version patch` or `npm version minor`.
 2. Then build a production version with `ng build --prod`.
 The build will be stored in the `dist/` directory.
-3. Deploy to firebase using `firebase deploy -m "1.0.1" --only hosting:uo-admin`
+3. Deploy to firebase using `firebase deploy -m "99.99.99"`.
+Use the version number listed in package.json for consistency.

+Because a "site" property is listed in _firebase.json_, it knows which site this code is for.
+I.e. because I have multiple Urban Observatory sites and web apps hosted under the same project on firebase.

+If you want to build and serve the production version locally use `ng build --prod`, e.g. to check it works ok with the production environment variables.

 ## Running unit tests